simoncozens/unicopedia-plus/README.md

 ### Find by Name

 - The **Find by Name** feature of the **Unicode Data Finder** utility displays a list of basic data (symbol, code point, name, block) of matching Unicode characters searched by name (or alias name), including through regular expressions.
-- After entering a query, clicking the <kbd>Search</kbd> button will display a list of all relevant matches, if any, ordered by code point value.
+- After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
 - When available, name aliases are also displayed (in smaller typeface) after the unique and immutable Unicode name.
 A correction alias is indicated by a leading reference mark `※`.
 - It is possible to choose how many characters are shown one page at a time.
 - The search is performed on the 276955 assigned characters (or code points) defined in the **Unicode 11.0** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.